Rolling tachyons for separated brane-antibrane systems: Perturbative integrals and contact terms

 Then the contact term is given by the following non-local interaction on the disk (with $u=e^{it}$, $v=e^{is}$):

-By $\bnormal{\star}$ we denote the boundary normal ordering (see $e.g.$~\cite{Polchinski:1998rq}).
-We added a $\nicefrac{1}{2}$ normalization such that to take account for the factor 2 coming from the trace over CP-factor, since the contact term is multiplied by the identity matrix.
+By $\bnormal{\star}$ we denote the boundary normal ordering (see $e.g.$~\cite{Polchinski:1998rq}).\footnote{We added a $\nicefrac{1}{2}$ normalization such that to take account for the factor 2 coming from the trace over the CP factor, since the contact term is multiplied by the identity matrix.} This treatment of the contact term may seem a bit {\it ad hoc}, however we will find in the next section that the term~(\ref{actwithcontact}) appears naturally when one considers the renormalisation of the worldsheet action, justifying {\it a posteriori} this presentation.

 We will use in a next section the contact term on the upper half plane.
 It is similarly written as: